sairajreddy/mooc-list.com-scraper/README.md

 ### NOTE :

-Make sure there's uninterrupted internet and this takes probably few hours (2 to 3 hours) to extract complete data.
+Make sure there's uninterrupted internet and this takes probably few hours (2 to 3 hours) to extract complete data depending on your bandwidth capacity.